korydraughn/irods_docker/compose/irods_with_logical_quotas/README.md

 This projects stands up an iRODS provider (backed by a Postgres database) with the Logical Quotas Rule Engine Plugin installed and ready for use.

 This deployment does not set any quotas on any collections.
-A simple script (i.e. `/example.sh`) is provided in the provider container that demonstrates how to invoke the plugin operations.
+A script (i.e. `/example.sh`) is provided in the **provider** container that demonstrates how to invoke the plugin operations.
-Feel free to read the the script to see how these operations are performed.
-The script can be invoked by running the following:
+The script is largely provided to show how these operations are invoked.
+The script can be invoked by running the following as the service account (i.e. `su - irods`):
 ```bash
 $ bash /example.sh
 ```